igordejanovic/rustemo/docs/src/lexers.md

 {{#include ../../tests/src/lexer/custom_lexer/custom_lexer_2.rustemo:lexer-doc}}
 ```

-We have defined that the input consists of one or more varint and that each
+We have defined that the input consists of one or more varints and that each
 varint contains zero or more `MSBByte` (a byte whose highest bit is set) and
 exactly one `NonMSBByte` (a byte whose highest bit is not set) at the end.

-And in file `custom_lexer_2_lexer.rs` we specify our lexer:
+In the file `custom_lexer_2_lexer.rs`, we specify our lexer:

 ```rust
 {{#include ../../tests/src/lexer/custom_lexer/custom_lexer_2_lexer.rs:custom-lexer}}